MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 ### Option 1: Onboard by installing and configuring Microsoft Monitoring Agent (MMA)
 You'll need to install and configure MMA for Windows servers to report sensor data to Defender for Endpoint.
 For more information, see [Collect log data with Azure Log Analytics agent](https://docs.microsoft.com/azure/azure-monitor/platform/log-analytics-agent).

-If you're already leveraging System Center Operations Manager (SCOM) or Azure Monitor (formerly known as Operations Management Suite (OMS)), attach the Microsoft Monitoring Agent (MMA) to report to your Defender for Endpoint workspace through Multihoming support.
+If you're already using System Center Operations Manager (SCOM) or Azure Monitor (formerly known as Operations Management Suite (OMS)), attach the Microsoft Monitoring Agent (MMA) to report to your Defender for Endpoint workspace through Multihoming support.

 In general, you'll need to take the following steps:
 1. Fulfill the onboarding requirements outlined in **Before you begin** section.